eloj/radix-sorting/README.md

 Below is a table of random 32-bit keys written out in [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal), or base-16, which is a convenient notation for the task at hand.
-In hexadecimal a group of four bits is represented with a symbol (digit) from 0-F, and consequently a group of eight bits is represented by two such symbols.
+In hexadecimal a group of four bits is represented with a symbol (digit) from 0-F (0-9 plus A-F), and consequently a group of eight bits is represented by two such symbols.

  | 32-bit key | A  | B  | C  | D  |